 To fill the wrappers, spoon about 1 teaspoon of the shrimp filling into the center of the wonton wrapper.
 Use egg wash on your fingertips to wet the edges of the wrapper.

-Close each wrapper tightly, pinching the dough to close and ensuring there is not much air trapped in the center of the wonton.
+Close each wrapper tightly, pinching the dough to close and ensuring there is no air trapped in the center of the wonton.

 You have many options on shaping the wonton skins, I'll show you two easy shapes in this recipe.
 The pinched purse is probably your easiest and most simple.